Nomad Yoga – Much More Than Just Yoga

 If you pass by the studio in the morning, then the chances are that you’ll meet Natalie.
 She’s the founder and heart and soul of Nomad Yoga.
 Since opening Nomad in 2016, Natalie has established a regular and comprehensive yoga class schedule, a gourmet café and restaurant.
 She also offers yoga teacher training courses up to seven times per year.

 Hidden’s article on Yoga classes and studios in Hoi An gives you an overview of all the different options in town to maintain your yoga practice while you’re here.
 Meanwhile, this article focuses on one of Hoi An’s standout performers—Nomad Yoga.

-- Meeting the Founder
+- Meet the Founder

 - The Core of Nomad Yoga

 - Teamwork is Key

 - Hidden’s thoughts

 Natalie came to Vietnam 13 years ago.
 After a successful career in hospitality (she worked for a luxury hotel chain in the US and the UK), she wanted to explore the world and add deeper meaning to her life.
 So she joined an NGO, focusing for the next few years on developing young people in Vietnam.
 Training them on all aspects of the hotel and hospitality industry.
 Though she thoroughly enjoyed this, it became apparent that her initial desire, which let her to Vietnam in the first place, was still not fulfilled.
 So she took a year out to focus on herself, travel, and learn and train in Reiki, massage techniques, nutrition, and yoga.
 Once back in Vietnam again, she opened Nomad Yoga, established her business and became a mother of two—all within less than two years.

 When Hidden met with Natalie, she greeted us with the warmest smile.
 Her radiant personality shines through everything she does, and we saw a woman who is content within herself and her life.
 She’s easy to connect with and it’s obvious why people are drawn to her and her business.